dffischer/pkgrepotools/auradopt.md

   - a local branch of the same name to track the master of this remote

-both named like the package.
+both named like the package, and then immedialty pull remote history to the local branch.

-If the local branch does not yet exist, aurremote acts to adopt an existing package.
-The history will immedialty be pulled to the local branch.
-If a local branch already is present, it is assumed that the package was not yet created and pulling from there would thus lead to an error.
-You may fetch the remote manually afterwards.

 ## OPTIONS